spacemeat/humon/README.md

 Okay, let's state some explicit rules, then.

 **A trove contains zero or one root node.**
-A blank source text, or one with only comments and annotations (but no collections or values) contains no root node.
+A blank source text, or one with only comments and metatags (but no collections or values) contains no root node.
 Otherwise it must contain one top-level node, probably a list or dict with many children.

 **The root node is what it is, which is what you say it is.**
 There is no assumption made about the kind of the root node.
-If the first non-comment, non-annotation token in your source text is a `[`, then the root is a list; a `{` starts a dict.
+If the first non-comment, non-metatag token in your source text is a `[`, then the root is a list; a `{` starts a dict.
 If it's a value, then it's the only one allowed, since value nodes don't have children and a trove can only have one root.
 (Not a terribly useful Humon trove, but legal.
 Eh.)

 **Lists are enclosed in [square brackets].**
 Any kind of node can occupy any entry in any list.
 Lists don't have to contain nodes of a single kind; mix and match as you see fit.